COSBlab/EMMIVox/scripts/README.md

   `conda install -c simpleitk simpleitk`

-* You will also need pytorch for validating cryo-EM ensembles, not necessarily the same version as libtorch.
-You will find instructions [here](https://pytorch.org), the version probably depends on your Cuda installation.
+* In this environment, you also need to install `pytorch` using the instructions available [here](https://pytorch.org).
+  Make sure you select a version compatible with the Cuda version installed on your machine or alternatively the CPU version.
+  These instructions are for pytorch version 1.13.0 with Cuda 11.6:

-  `conda install pytorch torchvision torchaudio cudatoolkit=11.3 -c pytorch`
+  `conda install pytorch torchvision torchaudio pytorch-cuda=11.6 -c pytorch -c nvidia`